racine-p-a/steam_roulette/README.md

 ![Steam roulette result](docs/img/steam_roulette_result.png "Steam roulette result")

-If the game does not satisfies you, click on the button « Pick a game ».
+If the game does not satisfies you, click on the button « Pick a game » until you find the perfect one :=).

 ## License